 While out walking, South Surrey resident Yong Ai was alerted by a crash and loud commotion presided over by excited crows.
-On closer examination she was confronted with the “cause and effect” of a territorial battle by two bald eagles and their subsequent crash through the treed canopy of Kiwanis Park in South Surrey B.C.
+On closer examination she was confronted with the “cause and effect” of a territorial battle by two bald eagles and their subsequent crash through the treed canopy of Crescent Park in South Surrey B.C.

 The birds were locked together by their talons, seemingly oblivious of the other, were dazed as they lay on the arboreal floor unable to loose the hold each had on the other.
 It was a ultimately a death lock.

 Yong Ai jumped into action at this point in placing a timely call to O.W.L.
 (Orphaned Wildlife Rehabilitation Society) in Delta, B.C.
 She then stayed with the birds keeping them company and standing guard against any crows that might try to attack them while they lay helpless.
 Within the hour, OWL Volunteer Judy Williamson and representatives arrived and the rescue was put in motion.
 The birds were a bit dazed and one obviously had the “looser look” so routinely the eagles were bundled up in separate cages, to be examined at OWL headquarters, banded and then to be released when ready.